Documentation

 Get Started withGraphQL Grab

 The missing GraphQL DevTool.
 Capture any GraphQL API in one command.
+100% free, no account required.

 30 second setup